 SOUTHVILLE GRADUATE SCHOOL OF BUSINESS

-9 students of the Southville Graduate School of Business received their diploma and the title of Master in Business Administration during the school’s 14th Commencement Exercises.
-The graduates are the pioneer batch of students that enrolled in Southville’s MBA Executive Program – a 1 year and 6 month course specifically developed for working executives and business entrepreneurs.
+Nine (9) students of the Southville Graduate School of Business received their diploma and the title of Master in Business Administration during the school’s 14th Commencement Exercises.
+The graduates are the pioneer batch of students that enrolled in Southville’s MBA Executive Program – a one-year-and-6-month course specifically developed for working executives and business entrepreneurs.
 Batch 2019 are composed of executives from the telecommunications industry, lawyers, teachers and business administrators.

 “The launch of Southville’s MBA Program is an important component that will strengthen our image as the Best Business School in the South.
 I am privileged to be able to supervise the principal batch of professionals who joined our MBA Program.
 I believe that an MBA degree is not a requirement but rather a personal goal set by students themselves as part of their desire to develop themselves in their chosen field of specialization.”